 Note: Class 4, a fall may be fatal.

 Follow the Bear Canyon trail for about 3/4 to 1 mile until you get to Thimble Flat.
-This is easy to tell, because it is a flat grassy meadow with a good view of Bear Canyon and of Thimble Peak.
+This is easy to tell because it is a flat grassy meadow with a good view of Bear Canyon and Thimble Peak.
 At Thimble Flat, a cairned trail forks to the right.
 Take this trail.
-This trail will eventually lead to the edge of a precipice and peter out, but pay close attention because there is a small cairn in the grass and a faint trail forking to the right after about 100 feet of being on this trail.
-Take this new cairned trail and follow it all the way to the base of the rock that is Thimble Peak.
+This trail will eventually lead to the edge of a precipice and peter out but pay close attention because there is a small cairn in the grass and a faint trail forking to the right after about 100 feet of being on this trail.
+Take this new cairned trail and follow it to the base of the rock that is Thimble Peak.
 The trail is faint and follows the edge of a deep gulley until it finally rises to climb the final hill beneath Thimble Peak.

 There are two summits, the north, and south peaks, separated by a sizeable chimney-like gulley.
 The north peak can be fourth-classed up a gulley with a couple of hard moves for non-rock-climbers.
 But this peak is 10 ft lower than the other.
 The south peak can be climbed by scrambling to the west side and up the chimney-like gulley.
 Again, there are a couple of hard moves required.
 Once you get up as far as you can go without seriously thinking of dying, there will be a 10-foot orange slightly overhanging wall on your right with a bolt in the middle of it.
 To the right is an arete with a small triangular shaped ledge one can traverse.
 The best option is to come with a rope and meager rack and climb straight up the orange wall.
 Up above, there is one rappel bolt to get back down.
 Some folks traverse to the ledge and into a deep crack and then up.
 This way is exposed, and I don't recommend doing it without a helmet, rope, and protection.
 Return the same way and enjoy your climb to Thimble Peak!